 Following Week 1 visit, subjects will be asked to return to the study site during Week 13 and Week 25 for on-treatment clinical and safety laboratory assessments, as well as plasma A1PI measurements.
-Additional blood samples will be drawn for the monitoring of plasma A1PI levels during Week 7 and Week 19, which may take place at study site or at another suitable location (eg, the subject's home) by a qualified healthcare professional.
+Additional blood samples will be drawn for the monitoring of plasma A1PI levels during Week 7 and Week 19, which will take place at study site by a qualified healthcare professional.
 Following the last infusion (Week 25), subjects will return to the study site 7±3 days post-infusion for study completion assessments.